Keelhauled/LockOnPlugin/README.md

 ## Control tips
 To adjust fov or camera tilt hold left shift/ctrl and drag with right mouse button while locked on.

-The hotkeys are intended to be used with the extra mouse buttons for the maximum one handed action.
+The hotkeys are intended to be used with the extra mouse buttons for maximum one handed action.
 A little autohotkey script like this can make this mod a lot enjoyable to use.
 ```
 #IfWinActive StudioNEO ahk_class UnityWndClass